matt-in-a-hat/sound-vis/README.md

 #### Simple web app for visualising music notes/chords as combined sound waves.

+Click notes to combine waves.
+Click again to deselect.
+Use mouse scroll on wave to zoom in/out.
+Click the wave to play the note(s)/chord.
+Warning: start with your speakers on low volume!

 Further ideas:

- - Hookup sound, to optionally play the notes/chords selected.
- - The total wavelength, where the pattern of the combined notes repeats?
+ - Display the total wavelength, approximately where the pattern of the combined notes repeats?